Saturday, April 30, 2016

 The first video in this post (below) has Lary explaining part of the planning process for working on the exterior Poplar frames of the Narcissus.

-Lary uses the template he created to assess the newly constructed
+Lary uses the template he created to assess the newly constructed,

-early-stage exterior Poplar frame.
+exterior Poplar frame.
 This early-stage frame will go

 through many more steps before it is a finished product.
 This series